abijacob/spotify-data-analysis/readme.md

 This project analyzes Spotify data to determine if audio features, like tempo, key, and loudness that correlate with commercial success.

 ## Key Findings
-- Songs are getting shorter, averagging about 3.5 mins.
+- Songs are getting shorter, averaging about 3.5 mins.
 - Explicit tracks perform slightly better than clean ones.
 - Audio features alone are not enough to predict a "Hit" (R-squared is low).